Get ready to get into the spirit this Mardi Gras season in Baton Rouge!

 Downtown Baton Rouge

-Who let the dogs!
-The Mystic Krewe of Mutts parade takes over Downtown Baton Rouge the next day on Sunday, Feb.
-16, and it’s all about the pups.
+Who let the dogs out!
+The Mystic Krewe of Mutts parade will take over Downtown Baton Rouge and it’s all about the pups.
 This tail-wagging tradition, benefiting the Capital Area Animal Welfare Society (CAAWS), is your chance to dress up your furry friends and strut their stuff.
 Feeling extra festive?
 Register your dog to join the parade — it’s the ulti-mutt way to celebrate!
 Every sponsorship supports CAAWS’ spay/neuter program and animal welfare services, so you’re not just having fun; you’re making a pawsitive impact.
 Grab your leash and let the good times roll — because who doesn’t love a parade full of adorable pups?

 Spanish Town Mardi Gras